keylime/enhancements/121-verification-api.md

 ## Summary

-Create new API(s) and tools to allow hosts to check their potential attestation data (PCRs, TPM quote, IMA measurement list, Measured Boot log, etc).
-This would allow a third party (or simple tool script shipped with Keylime) to gather the attestation report data on it's own and send it to Keylime for a one-time validation.
+Create new API(s) and tools to allow hosts to check their potential attestation evidence (PCRs, TPM quote, IMA measurement list, Measured Boot log, etc) against policy.
+This would allow a third party (or simple tool script shipped with Keylime) to gather the attestation evidence data on it's own and send it to Keylime for a one-time validation.

-No continuous attestation, no trust in the origins of the attestation report, no trust established through key derivation protocol, etc. But we do answer the "what if" about the attestation report data itself.
+No continuous attestation, no trust in the origins of the attestation evidence, no trust established through key derivation protocol, etc. But we do answer the "what if" about the attestation evidence would pass the given policy

 Because this request happens out of band and is not part of the regular registration, tenant-establish-trust and agent-pull cycle of Keylime it can be considered as a light form of the agent-driven attestation model.
 Not useful for fully agent-driven workloads, but would be useful for one-off enrollment style workloads.
+It is also useful for CI/CD pipelines that are testing new versions of host configuration against new versions of policy before rolling out to production systems.

 ## Motivation

-There are several scenarios where we would like to check some attestation data to see if they would pass attestation without having the full trust model and continous attestation cycle of a fully registered and monitored node in Keylime.
+There are several scenarios where we would like to check some attestation data to see if they would pass attestation against a given policy without having the full trust model and continous attestation cycle of a fully registered and monitored node in Keylime.
 Maybe it's part of a pre-check enrollment process, or maybe part of some 3rd party tool that manages the target node.

-These scenarios have different threat and trust models, so as long as we're explicit about the lack of trust chain in validating the attestation data, it's a useful feature to expose Keylime's full featured IMA and Measured Boot validation cababilities.
+These scenarios have different threat and trust models, so as long as we're explicit about the lack of trust chain in validating the attestation data against the given policy, it's a useful feature to expose Keylime's full featured IMA and Measured Boot validation cababilities.

 ### Goals

-1. Create a new API in the verifier to allow for one-shot attestations.
+1. Create a new API in the verifier to allow for verification of evidence against policy.

 2. Create a new one-shot attestation script that would collect data on a host and verify it using the above API.